How To Establish The Real Purpose Of Training - People Development Magazine

 ‘Why does someone change their behaviour?’

-Well, they want to change due to beneficial consequences if they do, or they are forced to change due to unacceptable consequences if they don’t.
+They want to change due to the beneficial consequences of doing so, or they are forced to change due to unacceptable consequences if they don’t.
 Or perhaps a mixture of both types of motivation.

 ‘What needs to happen for someone to change their behaviour?’